 Blåvand and Hvide Sande - holiday homes with pure idyll

-At Denmark's westernmost point you will find Blåvandshuk with its famous landmark Blåvand Lighthouse.
-From the top of the 39 meter high tower you get a beautiful view of the North Sea, Horns Reef and the offshore wind farm.
+At Denmark's westernmost point you will find Blåvandshuk with its well-known landmark Blåvand Lighthouse.
+From the top of the 39 meter high tower you get a great view of Vesterhavet, Horns Reef and the offshore wind farm.

 The lighthouse is part of the town of Blåvand, which is among the Danes' most favorite holiday areas.
 Here you will find child-friendly beaches, good restaurants og cafes, unique nature and cozy shops with applied art.